nonyx777/FlashStage/Readme.md

 ## **The Previous Method**

-The Light Stage, developed at the University of Southern California, uses a dome-like structure fitted with dozens (or even hundreds) of LED lights and high-speed cameras.
-The system captures intricate details about how their skin reflects and scatters light by illuminating a subject with precisely controlled light patterns.
-This data is essential for creating digital doubles or relighting the subject to match any environment.
+The Light Stage, developed at the University of Southern California, employs a dome-like structure fitted with dozens (or even hundreds) of LED lights and high-speed cameras.
+By illuminating a subject with precisely controlled light patterns, the system captures intricate details of how the skin reflects and scatters light.
+This data is essential for creating digital doubles or relighting the subject to match any environment, as demonstrated in *"Acquiring the Reflectance Field of a Human Face"* by Debevec et al.

-While the results are building and operating a Light Stage is a daunting task.
+Despite its impressive results, building and operating a Light Stage is a daunting task.
 It requires specialized hardware, precise calibration, and substantial funding.
 This exclusivity inspired us to rethink the process from the ground up.

 ![Enter image alt description](Images/ji9_Image_2.jpeg)

 ## **Our Method**

 FlashStage aims to democratize relighting by creating a streamlined solution that delivers impressive results without bulky hardware or expensive setups.
-By using everyday tools such as a standard flashlight and a single camera our method captures the key elements required for relighting.
+By using everyday tools such as a standard flashlight and a single camera, our method captures the key elements required for relighting.
 Here’s how it works:

 ### **1. ****Data**** Collection with a Flashlight**